captn3m0/ideas/README.md

 1. A browser extension that works as you shop online, showing you the nutri-score of the product.
 2. A web-app that takes your Grocery app export data (See <https://captnemo.in/personal-finance-stack/>), and generates a nutri-score for all items you buy.

+There are some apps on the market that rely on barcode -> UPC -> Lookup and are probably reliant on openfoodfacts but there are no good Indian barcode databases (hence the next idea).

+If a good Indian barcode database exists, this could be extended to work with that database instead.

+## Indian Grocery Barcode Database

+Barcodes are great, and UPC barcodes are quite decent at being identifiers for products across sellers.
+Sites like <https://www.upcindex.com> exist to lookup this data, but they rely on US based listings.

+Go through all images across all product listings on Swiggy/Zomato/Zepto/Instamart/BigBasket.
+Run OCR on these images to extract the barcode, and then provide the associated metadata alongside each barcode.
+Also include the image URLs.

+Submit everything to openfoodfacts.org

+## showtimes.in

+A simple website that shows you the showtimes of all movies playing across India.
+Easily doable using data from a few sources:

+1. TicketNew, now owned by Zomato
+2. Cinepolis App
+3. PVR App
+4. BookMyShow

+<https://showtimeapi.com> does not support India currently, so it might be
+worth selling them the data feeds as well.
+Splitting across 4 different providers gives some redundancy as well.
+The majority of screens get covered 3 ways via this, however standardising the data might be a problem.

 ---